ewendlick/yumemi_frontend_submission/README.md

 * Cache API data.
 There is no caching of data.
 Each change triggers another API call.
 * Add API error handling to Bootstrap Toasts.
 * Import only what is required from Bootstrap-Vue
+* Good-looking loading spinners
+* Split PrefecturePopulations into more components
+* Remove !important for styles